Canon EOS 650 - The First EOS Camera

 Canon sold the EOS 650 from 1987-1989, when it was replaced by the Canon EOS 600.

-A Canon EOS 650 camera body can usually be found on eBay for less than $40.
-If a lens or lenses are included with the body, you'll have to pay more based on their value.
+A Canon EOS 650 camera body can usually be found on eBay for low prices.
+If a lens or lenses are included with the body, you’ll have to pay more based on their value.

 I pulled prices from the closest catalog/magazine I have to the release of the EOS 650.
 According to the Competitive Camera Corp Catalogue No. 33, 1998, the original price of the EOS 650 was: